Tracy Hines

 Tracy Lee Hines (born May 1, 1972) is an American professional racing driver.
-He was the 2000 USAC Silver Crown Champion and 2002 USAC National Sprint Car Champion.
-He currently does not have a full-time ride in NASCAR as he competes for Tony Stewart Racing in three USAC series.
+He was the 2000 USAC Silver Crown Champion, 2002 USAC National Sprint Car Champion, and the 2015 USAC National Midget Champion.
+He is currently the Competition Director for the ThorSport truck team in NASCAR.

 NASCAR

 Hines made his first attempt at a Busch race in 2000, when he attempted to qualify for the Cheez-It 200 in a car owned by Jimmy Spencer.
 He did not make the field.

 2003

-Hines broke into NASCAR career in 2003, when he and NASCAR Craftsman Truck owner Jimb came to an agreement with Hines to run 5 truck races for him in the later portions of 2003.
+Hines broke into NASCAR career in 2003, when he and NASCAR Craftsman Truck owner Jim Smith came to an agreement with Hines to run five Truck Series races for him in the later portions of 2003.

-His career started at Indianapolis Raceway Park (IRP).
-Hines qualified 30th in the No. 27 Dodge Motorsports Dodge Ram and had just made it into the top-10 when he wrecked and crashed into the wall, finishing 32nd.
-At the next race at Texas Motor Speedway, he qualified 4th, and ran in the top-15 all day, coming home with an eleventh-place finish.
+Hines' career started at Indianapolis Raceway Park (IRP).
+Hines qualified 30th in the No. 27 Dodge Motorsports Dodge Ram and had just made it into the top-ten when he wrecked and crashed into the wall, finishing 32nd.
+At the next race at Texas Motor Speedway, he qualified fourth, and ran in the top-15 all day, coming home with an eleventh-place finish.
 Hines ran his last two races that season at Martinsville Speedway and Phoenix International Raceway.
 At both races, Hines qualified the No. 7 in 22nd place, and finished 13th.